emilsjol/killercoda_tutorial/bandit/intro.md

 # Intended learning outcomes
 - **Understand Bandit**: Learners will be able to explain what Bandit is, why it is used, and its role in identifying security vulnerabilities in Python code.
 - **Install and run Bandit**: Learners will be able to install and set up Bandit, and run it against Python code.
+- **Configure Bandit**: Learnerns will be able to cofigure Bandit to their needs, using different features and options provided by the tool.
-- **Identify and resolve common security issues**: Learners will be able to recognize and identifiy common Python vulnerabilities that are detectable by Bandit, such as secret.
+- **Identify and resolve common security issues**: Learners will be able to recognize and identifiy common Python vulnerabilities that are detectable by Bandit, such as secret exposure and possible SQL injection vectors.

 # Overview
 1. Introduction